HeatGub/TS-Probabilistic-Land/README.md

 # Probabilistic Land - TypeScript
 This project started as a tree generating algorithm, but I added shadows, mountains etc. on top of that because plain background didn't look well.
 So here it is.
-This is entirely my code (except few copied lines for things like rgba conversion).
+No libraries etc. used - just pure TypeScript, CSS and a little bit of HTML.

 <p align="center">
   <img src="https://github.com/HeatGub/TS-Probabilistic-Land/assets/115884941/809eac02-a677-46c7-b7cc-a664bcd7398d" width=60%>